Saesi Tsaedaemba: Overview

-There are several local monolithic churches in this woreda.
+There are several local monolithic churches in Saesi Tsaedaemba.
 These include Adi Chewa Arbuta (near Freweyni), and the cluster of Petros and Paulos Melehayzenghi, Mikael Melehayzenghi and Medhane Alem Adi Kasho (near the village of Teka Tesfai).
 Near Edaga Hamus not only can one find the monolithic church of Gebriel Tsilalmao, but also nearby is a stelae similar to those found in Axum only smaller, in the cemetery of the church of Maryam Tehot (a modern structure built on the foundations of an older building); the monument's date is unknown, but presumed pre-Christian.
 Mikael Britmukae one of the rock church found in Saesi Tsaedaemba.

 Saesi Tsaedaemba was one of nine woredas in Tigray most affected by a drought during 2008, requiring emergency food supplies to be requested for an estimated 600,000 people.

 History

 During the Tigray War, attacks were carried out on the woreda by the joint Ethiopian and Eritrean armies.

 On 18 December 2020, an EEPA report stated that 37 civilians were killed by Eritrean troops in Mariam Dengelat.
 This follows further reports of Ethiopian ENDF soldiers shooting at unarmed civilians.

 On 19 December 2020, killings occurred in Idaga Hamus, major town of the woreda.
 Eritrean soldiers killed approximately 150 civilians, including a priest and women seeking refuge in a church, located 4 km to the west of Marieam Dengelat.
 Idaga Hamus and some rural villages (Maimegelta, Dengelat, Tsa'a and Hangoda) were under the control of Eritrean forces.
 The military is slaughtering the animals.
 People are starving to death.